microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-code_interpreter.md

     1. Open the `main.ts` file.

-    2. **Uncomment** the following lines by removing the **"// "** characters to set the instructions file to `code_interpreter.txt` and add the Code Interpreter tool to the agent's toolset:
+    2. **Uncomment** the following line by removing the **"// "** characters to set the instructions file to `code_interpreter.txt` and add the Code Interpreter tool to the agent's toolset:

         ```typescript
         // const INSTRUCTIONS_FILE = "instructions/code_interpreter.txt";